travis-ci/docs-travis-ci-com/user/running-build-in-debug-mode.md

 after resetting the job's status to the original status before you restarted it.
 No more phases (`before_install`, `install`, etc.) will be executed.

+## If the debug VM crashes when running one of the `travis_run_*` functions

+If your debug build crashes when running any of the specified commands, we suggest narrowing down the issue as follows:

+1- First establish which `travis_run_*` command is failing.
+    e.g. `travis_run_before_install` crashes the debug VM

+2- Run commands one by one within the phase, e.g. `travis_run_before_install` to find the command that crashes the debug VM

+3- Make appropriate changes to the command  that crashes the debug VM

+If you have any questions or concerns, don't hesitate to contact support@travis-ci.com.

 ## Known issues

 ### In a Node.js debug session, the `node` and `npm` versions differ from what is defined in the configuration